Mobile communications and health

-You will find information about the SAR levels of Deutsche Telekom's cell and smart phones at: www.telekom.de/sar-werte, in T-Shops, at Telekom Trend and in the manufacturers' operating guides.
+You will find information about the SAR levels of Deutsche Telekom's cell and smart phones at: www.telekom.de/sar-werte, in T-Shops and in the manufacturers' operating guides.

 In all our national companies, the safety of mobile sites has to be confirmed by compliance declarations.
-The safety assessment is regularly performed by calculations or measurements for all mobile sites in order to show compliance to the nationally applied exposure limits.
+The safety assessment is regularly performed by calculations or measurements for all mobile sites with more than 10 Watt transmitting power in order to show compliance to the nationally applied exposure limits.

 In Germany, the Federal Network Agency (for electricity, gas, telecommunications, posts and railways, (www.bundesnetzagentur.de) checks that the limit values for mobile communications are complied with.